Dental Crown

 Zirconia crowns are known for their exceptional strength and durability.
 They are highly resistant to chipping and cracking, making them suitable for posterior teeth that require more chewing force.

-e.
-Customization and Precision
+Tailored for You: Customization and Precision

 Dental crowns in full mouth restoration are meticulously customized to meet your specific needs and desired outcome.
 Modern dental technology, such as digital impressions and computer-aided design and manufacturing (CAD/CAM), enables dentists to create precise, well-fitting crowns.
+The dentist will consider factors such as bite alignment, occlusion, and aesthetics when designing and fabricating the crowns to ensure optimal function and appearance.

 With proper care and maintenance, dental crowns can last for many years.
 It is essential to follow good oral hygiene practices, including regular brushing, flossing, and rinsing with an antibacterial mouthwash.
 Additionally, it is recommended to visit your dentist for routine check-ups and professional cleanings to detect any potential issues early on.